- No suicides

 The dead girl trope is a cliche because we, as the audience, recognize the pattern and no longer pay attention to the details.

 Another good example of a cliche is “cold as ice” as a metaphor to describe a person.
 Many writers have worked hard to find just the right metaphor… only to end up with a cliche.
 Because cliches are true:

 A person who is impossible to get to know well because they are stiff, and hard.
 They don’t seem to have any emotions.
 They are “cold”.
 Being near them is uncomfortable because you want to pull away from them.
 Even the pores in your skin seem to pull together to try to keep them away.
 It actually hurts to touch them (emotionally), because they are so hard and cold.
 They are like a block of ice.

 There is a wealth of sensual detail in the cliche “cold as ice”.
 The problem is not the metaphor is “cheap” or untrue.
 The problem is that it is so familiar to us that we don’t even bother to think about what it means.
 It is short-hand… Even if it took the poet a half hour to land on the image, having come at it from a very original angle.

 As playwrights, we don’t want our audience to skim over the text because it is so familiar.

 We want our character’s voices to really communicate the richness of their experience.

 “There is a time and a place for everything”:

-It could be you create a character who talks in nothing but cliches.
+It could be that you CHOOSE to create a character who talks in nothing but cliches.